netxms/netxms-doc/admin/appendix.rst

     - Database name (not used by ODBC driver).
     - netxms_db
   * - DBPassword
     - Database user's password.
-When using INI configuration file format, remember to enclose password in double qoutes ("password") if it contains ``#`` character.
+When using INI configuration file remember to enclose password in double qoutes ("password") if it contains # character.
     - Empty password
-  * - DBEncryptedPassword
-    - Hashed password, as produced by "nxencpass"
-    - none
   * - DBSchema
     - Schema name
     - not set
+  * - DBSessionSetupSQLScript
+    - Path to a plain text file containing a list of SQL commands which will be executed on every new database connection, including initial connection on server startup.
+    - Empty string
   * - DBServer
     - Database server (ODBC source name for ODBC driver).
     - localhost
-  * - DBSessionSetupSQLScript
-    - Path to a plain text file containing a list of SQL commands which will be executed on every new database connection, including initial connection on server startup.
-    - Empty string
   * - DebugLevel
     - Set server debug logging level (0 - 9).
 Value of 0 turns off debugging, 9
       enables very detailed logging.
 Can also be set with command line ``-D